Parking Master Plan

 - Update enforcement software and hardware to system that allows real-time access to support friendlier enforcement methods.
 COMPLETE

 - Implement ability to take credit card payment in the field for event parking.
 IN PROGRESS

 - Implement permitting system that expands permit options and time frames and gives end-users control.
 ONGOING

-- Research options for expanding mobile parking apps in private lots and Downtown Business District.
-ON HOLD - Rate determinant.
+- Research options for expanding mobile parking apps in the Downtown Business District.
+COMPLETE

 - Redesign signage for consistent, easy to understand rate information for publicly owned lots.
 Identify areas to install additional parking wayfinding signage.
 COMPLETE

 - Identify pedestrian improvements needed to connect parking facilities (with Transportation and Engineering departments).
 IN PROGRESS

 - Study feasibility of shuttle to remote parking and work with transit providers to determine potential routes.
 ONGOING